thePunderWoman/JessicaJaniuk/README.md

 - [ ] Refactor to support multiple layouts
 - [ ] Add coding blog section
 - [ ] Refactor 404 page to allow for better analytics
+- [ ] Move to Bootstrap 4 on release
 - [ ] Add end to end tests